 Understanding business needs in tandem with user needs is essential for a project ask at Salesforce.
 Every project starts with understanding from the beginning of a release cycle.
 What is the vision?
 What do we see this release accomplishing?
 What are the user goals?
 What are the business goals?
 Once there is a shared understanding from a high level do we dig deeper into the project asks.

 Designing a Product is my bread and butter at Salesforce.
 The type of deliverables I provide for a project vary depending on the ask.
 For released based UI work, usually end goal would be for me to provide a high fidelity design prototype with design specifications.
-However, my deliverables can also be the following: detailed workflows, design documentation, Information Architecture Specs, product recommendations.
-Sometimes my
+However, my deliverables can also be the following: detailed workflows, design documentation, storyboards, Information Architecture Specs, product recommendations.